tylerztl/chainbridge-deploy/README.md

 DST_TOKEN="0xDDdC03B47c198c7b24BFF83F7cA13F14628Ab110"
 ```

-4. Configure contracts on Destination (BNB)
+4. Configure contracts on Destination
-The following registers the new token (JAZ) as a resource on the bridge similar to the above.
+The following registers the new ERC20 token as a resource on the bridge similar to the above.
 ```
 cb-sol-cli --url $DST_GATEWAY --privateKey $DST_PK --gasPrice 10000000000 bridge register-resource \
     --bridge $DST_BRIDGE \